simplyblock/vela-studio/apps/docs/CONTRIBUTING.md

-# Contributing to Supabase docs
+# Contributing to Vela docs

-Our docs help developers to get started and keep succeeding with Supabase.
+Our docs help developers to get started and keep succeeding with Vela.
 We welcome contributions from everyone.

-If you'd like to contribute, see our list of [recommended issues](https://github.com/supabase/supabase/issues?q=is%3Aopen+is%3Aissue+label%3Adocumentation+label%3A%22help+wanted%22).
+If you'd like to contribute, see our list of [recommended issues](https://github.com/simplyblock/vela-studio/issues?q=is%3Aopen+is%3Aissue+label%3Adocumentation+label%3A%22help+wanted%22).
 We also welcome you to open a PR or a new issue with your question.

-Here are some general guidelines on writing docs for Supabase.
+Here are some general guidelines on writing docs for Vela.

 ## General principles